 If resources are being requested by the FTO, then a sequence of elements forming the RIC-Request shall be included.

-The RSNXE shall be present if the FTO set any subfield, except the Field Length subfield, of the Extended RSN Capabilities field in this element to 1.
+The RSNXE shall be present if the RSNXE is present in a Beacon or Probe Response frame that the FTO has received from the target AP and the FTO set any subfield, except the Field Length subfield, of the Extended RSN Capabilities field in this element to 1.

 13.8.5 FT authentication sequence: contents of fourth message